Loango National Park

 The research centre established at Loango includes whales and dolphin observations offshore, reputedly the second highest concentration of the mammals after South Africa (over 14 species at last count).
 Whales include the humpback and killer whales.
 The area is also well known for the record size tarpon, and many other large saltwater fish.
 Previously classed as a faunal reserve, the zone is acknowledged by IUZCN as a Critical Site for conservation.
 Also a Ramsar Site, it has recently been proposed as a World Heritage Site.

 The Loango National Park was first declared a regional faunal reserve in 1956.
-In November 2002, President Omar Bongo was finally pressured into declaring 13 national parks in Gabon of which Loango National Park was one.
+In November 2002, President Omar Bongo was finally pressured into declaring 13 national parks of which Loango National Park was one.
 Today the Wildlife Conservation Society (WCS) and the World Wildlife Fund (WWF), amongst others, maintain research, education and management projects in the area – much like Lope and Ivindo National Parks.
 Very few villages are located in the park although the area is under development threat from Chinese mining companies.
 Sadly the main tourist lodge known as Loango Lodge is closed from August 2010 and this also puts the research centres at risk of closing down.

 The forests are home to an enormous variety of fauna and flora.
 Remains of western explorers can be seen in some piles of empty oyster shells and a couple of graves near to the only lodge in the Loango National Park.
 Most of the exploring of the park is done by boat, on foot or from a vehicle.
 An adventurous 4 day trek can be done through the forest and along the beach ending at a gorilla research camp.
 The equipment is very basic as is the food, however it is one of the last places where one can experience what it must have felt like to be one of the original explorers.
 When we did this trek, we were amongst the first 20 known to have ever done it and that was only in 2006!